 2. WINZ Special Needs Grant

 This is the same as the Studylink Special Needs Grant but is for non-Studylink clients.
 Contact Work and Income NZ to determine eligibility.
-Phone 0800 559 009 www.workandincome.govt.nz
+Phone 0800 559 009 www.workandincome.govt.nz.
+Please note this not available for international students.

 3. WINZ Recoverable Assistance Payment Grant